JPWQ/PWNN/README.md

-A simple Dense Deep Learning implication in C.
+A simple Dense Deep Learning implementation in C.